 How do you feel when someone says something kind to you?
 “Hey you look great today!
 Fantastic job with that presentation!
 Oh, i know it didn’t quite work out, but i believe in you, don’t give up, give it another shot!”

 To champion hope in this world, the easiest thing for us to begin with is our words.
 There are enough damaging words flimsily thrown around, with little thought behind their lasting impact.
 It doesn’t take much to say something kind and encouraging – to lift someone up rather than to bring them down.

-Positive words attract positive emotions and even science has observed “the heightened pre-frontal activity, which is associated with positive emotions, enhancing mental abilities such as “creative thinking, cognitive flexibility, and the processing of information” (Belle Beth Cooper, 2014).
+Positive words attract positive emotions and even science has observed how “positive emotions enhance mental abilities such as creative thinking, cognitive flexibility, and the processing of information” (Belle Beth Cooper, 2014).

 And whilst it’s often easy to join in with a group speaking negatively of someone elses efforts, it takes courage to stand up and say well actually I applaud them for giving it a go, or it may not have worked out for so and so but it’s probably an invaluable experience for them.